Rong-Zhi/ReinforcementLearning/README.md

 -- **15.03.2018 updates: CARLA has published [0.8.0](https://github.com/carla-simulator/carla/tree/release_0.8.0), Create their own pedestrian models, Remove Automotive Materials dependencies, New cheap background mountains generator**

 We can build a POMDP environment by changing the weather conditions, setting the position of vehicles, or changing the behaviour of pedestrians on CARLA.
 Then run the simulator via python client for controlling the vehicle and saving data to disk.
 To avoid unknown issues we could face in CARLA, we want thus test algorithms on other reinforcement learning benchmark tasks first, e.g.OpenAI Gym.

 ## Algorithms to solve POMDPs:
-(Motivation..)

-(Guided reinforcement learning)
-We are going to use model-free algorithms in this thesis,
+As we described before, POMDP

+Another solution for POMDPs is model-free approach, which directly learn the policy by interactions with environment, and has not been widely implemented so far due to the.
+We will use model-free approaches in this thesis,

 ### General algorithms in RL
 Policy gradients -- [Monte Carlo Policy Gradient(REINFORCE)](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/REINFORCE(VPG)) with Continuous Montain Car environment from Python scratch.
 Using Gaussian policy with RBF kernel (without baseline).